 Q: How do we qualify for the early registration discount?

-All Industry Sector, Fleet Safety, Leisure Safety, Specialist and Inspiration Award entries (for all presentation venues or postal despatch), and Achievement Award entries for Birmingham or London presentation:
+All Industry Sector, Fleet Safety, Leisure Safety, Specialist and Inspiration Award entries (for all presentation venues or postal despatch), and Achievement Award entries:

 Entry Submission Period:

-NB Specialist Award entries not submitted by this deadline will be excluded from consideration for the competitions.
-Industry Sector Award entries submitted after this date will be re-allocated to the Achievement Award category.
+NB: Competitive Award entries not submitted by this deadline will be excluded from consideration for the competitions.
+Late Industry Sector Award entries submitted after this date will be re-allocated to the Achievement Award category.

-No guarantee is made that any entries submitted late will be included in official presentation events.
-Entries submitted after the advised deadline date will incur a late entry fee (£95.00 plus VAT).
+Entries submitted in line with the June 8 deadline will not be included in official presentation events.
+Entries submitted after the advised deadline date will incur a late entry fee (£100.00 plus VAT).

 Postal despatch (where selected):

-Will commence mid July 2021 for entries submitted by the January 31, 2021 entry deadline.
-Awards for entries submitted after this entry deadline will be dispatched at the end of September 2021.
+Will commence mid-July 2022 for entries submitted by the entry deadline.
+Awards for entries submitted after this entry deadline will be dispatched by mid-September 2022.

 Q: What if we cannot submit our entry by the advised date?

 A: The on-line entry system will lock out entries that are not submitted by the advised closing date.
-In this event, you will need to contact the RoSPA Awards team (on 0121 248 2090/1) for the entry to be unlocked.
+In this event, you will need to contact the RoSPA Awards team for the entry to be unlocked.

 - Sector Award, Specialist and Inspiration Award entries: These competitions run to strict judging timetables and entries not received by the advised date will normally be excluded from consideration.
 Sector Award entries submitted after the advised closing date will instead be assessed for the appropriate Achievement Award grade, with feedback provided.